 2. “With My Own Bare Hands” (2007)

 You could flog a thesaurus for a solid hour and never come up with enough adjectives for this cut from La Cucaracha, one of the most punishing tracks in the Ween repertoire.
 The song hits like a car crusher right out of the gate.
-There are several wonderful things about “With My Own Bare Hands,” but among my favorites are the way Freeman bum rushes the line “I’m gonna be your lawnmower/And cut your fuckin’ grass” and the liberated cock-rock nonsense lyric breakdown that occurs in the fourth verse.
+There are several wonderful things about “With My Own Bare Hands,” but among my favorites are the way Melchiondo bum rushes the line “I’m gonna be your lawnmower/And cut your fuckin’ grass” and the liberated cock-rock nonsense lyric breakdown that occurs in the fourth verse.
 It’s a rare song that can send up its genre with equal parts love and smartass.
-Every time I hear Freeman break forth with “take a shit on the bitch and fuck hooba-jooba,” I weep with happiness.
+Every time I hear Melchiondo break forth with “take a shit on the bitch and fuck hooba-jooba,” I weep with happiness.
 That’s just me.
-Oh, and also: Melchiondo’s guitar solo sticks it in and breaks it off.
+Oh, and also: The guitar solo sticks it in and breaks it off.

 3. “Pollo Asado” (1991)